 However, it is much more likely that the brand is really trying to convey, “With LG, life’s good,” making the brand more about LG than about the customer it wishes to influence.

 The clever play of LG and Life’s Good is also only abut the manufacturer.
-If noticed, then the line becomes non-believable.
-It’s becomes only clever.
+If noticed, the line overly clever and, therefore, lacking any believability.

 Much like Samsung, LG talks about innovation, design and ease of use.

 LG Twin Wash Commercial